+The biggest obstacle is finding staff knowledgeable about brain injury.
 The Brain Injury Association of New York State can help you obtain information about brain injury, rehabilitation, programs and services, as well as provide a sympathetic ear and shoulder for support.
 Through its toll-free Family Helpline, you will be connected with a knowledgeable individual, and a network of chapters and support groups throughout the state.
-The number is 1-800-228-8201, www.bianys.org or e-mail at info@bianys.org.
+The number is 1-800-228-8201, www.bianys.org via e-mail at info@bianys.org.